OpenTransfr/Core/docs/Transactions.rst

 Addresses can be optionally claimed by the owning bank.
 This exchanges some of their privacy in favour of more security, as a claimed address has a known owning bank yet simultaneously only that same bank will then be allowed to perform a transaction with that address.
 In effect, if the bank has some of its address private keys leaked or stolen, the private keys can still only be used by that one bank.

 Claims must always happen after the first successful transaction into a new address.
-This essentially forces the root to publish it's anonymous transaction history; up until this point, the root does not know who needs to be notified when a particular transaction occurs.
+This essentially forces the root to publish its anonymous transaction history; up until this point, the root does not know who needs to be notified when a particular transaction occurs.
 The transaction history must be published in order for the international community to verify the overall transaction system, in effect, to ensure that value has not been created or destroyed by anyone other than a particular commodities issuer.